 How Did They Do It?

 Perhaps the toughest task was keeping the extensive lawns cut.
 Grazing sheep and cattle represented the first lines of defense.
-In part, the roaming animals were a visual feature, the appearance of roaming wildlife fitting in with the natural aesthetic desired during this period of time.
-Primarily, they were useful in managing plant and grass growth, although grazing animals rarely nibble in perfectly neat rows.
-Furthermore, there was the downside of turf gouged by sharp hooves and animal droppings, which, while natural, might mar the pristine visual This is another reason why the meticulous planning of the landscape was essential.
-Animal herds do the trick in keeping the grass under control, as long as they stay in distant meadows.
+And here you thought they were there to look pretty!
+Well, in part that is true, the appearance of roaming wildlife fitting in with the natural aesthetic desired.
+Primarily they were useful in managing plant and grass growth, although grazing animals rarely nibble in perfectly neat rows.
+Furthermore, the downside of turf gouged by sharp hooves and animal droppings, while “natural”, might mar the pristine visual!
+Another reason meticulous planning of the landscape was essential.
+Animal herds do the trick, as long as they stay in distant meadows!

 So what about cutting the lawns designated for strolling or gaming fields?
-As the drawing below left reveals, the most common technique was coordinated teams of laborers wielded scythes to clip the grass, using a smooth, well-rehearsed motion to cover large areas of ground.
+As the drawing below left reveals, coordinated teams of laborers wielded scythes to clip the grass, using a smooth, well-rehearsed motion to cover large areas of ground.
 This would be done at least weekly during the spring to autumn months.

 If interested in more on the topics discussed today, here are a few links: